SynthAether/ComfyUI-VibeVoice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project brings the power of **VibeVoice** into the modular workflow of ComfyUI.
 VibeVoice is a novel framework by Microsoft for generating expressive, long-form, multi-speaker conversational audio.
 It excels at creating natural-sounding dialogue, podcasts, and more, with consistent voices for up to 4 speakers.

 The custom node handles everything from model downloading and memory management to audio processing, allowing you to generate high-quality speech directly from a text script and reference audio files.

 **✨ Key Features:**
 *   **Multi-Speaker TTS:** Generate conversations with up to 4 distinct voices in a single audio output.
-*   **Zero-Shot Voice Cloning:** Use any audio file (`.wav`, `.mp3`) as a reference for a speaker's voice.
+*   **High-Fidelity Voice Cloning:** Use any audio file (`.wav`, `.mp3`) as a reference for a speaker's voice.
+*   **Hybrid Generation Mode:** Mix and match cloned voices with high-quality, zero-shot generated voices in the same script.
+*   **Flexible Scripting:** Use simple `[1]` tags or the classic `Speaker 1:` format to write your dialogue.
-*   **Advanced Attention Mechanisms:** Choose between `eager`, `sdpa`, `flash_attention_2`, and the new high-performance `sage` attention for fine-tuned control over speed, memory, and compatibility.
+*   **Advanced Attention Mechanisms:** Choose between `eager`, `sdpa`, `flash_attention_2`, and the high-performance `sage` attention for fine-tuned control over speed and compatibility.
-*   **Robust 4-Bit Quantization:** Run the large language model component in 4-bit mode to significantly reduce VRAM usage, with smart, stable configurations for all attention modes.
+*   **Robust 4-Bit Quantization:** Run the large language model component in 4-bit mode to significantly reduce VRAM usage.
 *   **Automatic Model Management:** Models are downloaded automatically and managed efficiently by ComfyUI to save VRAM.
-*   **Fine-Grained Control:** Adjust parameters like CFG scale, temperature, and sampling methods to tune the performance and style of the generated speech.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## 🚀 Getting Started

+The easiest way to install is through the **ComfyUI Manager:**
+1. Go to `Manager` -> `Install Custom Nodes`.
-The node can be installed via **ComfyUI Manager:** Find `ComfyUI-VibeVoice` and click "Install".
+2. Search for `ComfyUI-VibeVoice` and click "Install".
+3. Restart ComfyUI.

-Alternatively, install it manually:
+Alternatively, to install manually:

 1.  **Clone the Repository:**
     Navigate to your `ComfyUI/custom_nodes/` directory and clone this repository: